rethinkdb/horizon-docs/api/collection.md

 Collection.removeAll([integer, integer, ...] | [object, object, ...])
 ```

-The `removeAll` method must be called with an array of objects to be deleted, or integers representing ID values to remove.
+The `removeAll` method must be called with an array of objects to be deleted, or `id` values to remove.
 The objects must have `id` keys.
-You can mix integers and objects within the array.
+You can mix `id` values and objects within the array.

 ```js
 const hz = Horizon();